SelecTree: Tree Detail

 Longevity 50 to 150 years or more.

-Leaves Pinnatifid, Glossy Medium Green, Bronze or No Change, Deciduous.
+Leaves Pinnatifid, Green, Golden or Yellow or Orange, Deciduous.

 Bark Mottled, Dark Gray or Light Gray, Smooth.